multiformats/clj-multistream/README.md

 "abc 123!"
 ```

-More sophisticate usage involves reading and writing headers to determine what
+More sophisticated usage involves reading and writing headers to determine what
 the content is:

 ```clojure